 With WordPress themes, You can very easily change the design of your blog.
 There are thousands of free and premium WordPress themes available for almost any type of blog.
 In this article, I am going to list some free plugins to create WordPress child themes.

-I have also published a tutorial for beginners, in this step by step tutorial you can learn How To Create WordPres Child Themes manually without using any plugin.
+I have also published a tutorial for beginners, in this step by step tutorial, you can learn How To Create WordPress Child Themes manually without using any plugin.

 According to official WordPress documentation:

 A child theme is a theme that inherits the functionality and styling of another theme, called the parent theme.
 Child themes are the recommended way of modifying an existing theme. https://codex.wordpress.org/Child_Themes

 There are two ways to create WordPress themes, You can choose a theme created by someone else or by you from scratch or you can customize any WordPress theme with WordPress child themes.